sissyliberation/nlpclass-fall2013/site/assignments/a0programming.md

 * Prints the number of *distinct* words in the book.
 * Prints each of the top 10 most frequent words along with its count and its percentage of the total.

 The application should be in an `object` called `WordCount` in a package called `nlp`.
-I should be able to run your program with something like this, and get this exact output:
+I should be able to run your program with something like this, and get this exact output (excluding sbt garbage):

     $ cd nlpclass-fall2013-<lastname>-<firstname>
     $ sbt "run-main nlp.WordCount /Users/dhg/texts/alice.txt"